Matthew K. Wynia

-Matthew K. Wynia (born January 18, 1964) is an American physician and bioethicist who has been the director of the Center for Bioethics and Humanities at the University of Colorado's Anschutz Medical Campus since 2015.
+Matthew K. Wynia (born January 18, 1964) is an American physician and bioethicist who has been the director of the Center for Bioethics and Humanities at University of Colorado Anschutz since 2015.
 He also oversees an art gallery and forum there.
 He previously directed the American Medical Association's Institute on Ethics for 15 years.
 He also previously served as an assistant professor of medicine at the University of Chicago, as the president of the American Society for Bioethics and Humanities, and as the director of patient and physician engagement at the American Medical Association in Chicago.

 Education

 Wynia received his B.A. from the Robert D. Clark Honors College at the University of Oregon in 1986, his M.D. from Oregon Health Sciences University in 1990, and his M.P.H. from the Harvard T.H.
 Chan School of Public Health in 1997.

 Research interests

 Wynia has researched subjects including clinical trials conducted during emergencies, as well as the frequency with which physicians lie to patients (e.g. reporting that a patient had nonexistent symptoms).